-Clove Tea is a natural remedy to help cure candida infections.
+Clove Tea is a natural remedy to help alleviate candida overgrowth symptoms.

 Clove Tea Recipe